WHAT SKI RACING EQUIPMENT DO WE NEED?

 Q: Can you tune skis yourself?
 Are there any classes?
 Where do you buy wax etc.?

-A: Yes you can tune your kid’s skis yourself and classes are given by World Cup Skier Services.
-The classes are excellent and definitely worth attending if you plan to tune your own skis.
+A: Yes you can tune your kid’s skis yourself and watch for information on CMAC's ski tuning clinics.
+The clinics are excellent and definitely worth attending if you plan to tune your own skis.

 Q: How long should poles be?